godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 When selecting a Patron, keep in mind all of the different Breakers; this is a shared aspect of their origin, and should be at least somewhat applicable to all players.
 #### Patron: Wealthy Aristocrat
 ***Wealth:*** 4
-***Tenet:*** Particular Obligations
+***Tenet:*** Pact of Particular Obligations
-Your Company's Patron is a wealthy noble, royal or some other aristocrat that wants a piece of the growing Behemoth part trade.
+Your Company's Patron is a wealthy noble, royal or some other aristocrat that allegedly wants a piece of the growing Behemoth part trade.
 They have particular requests, odd mannerisms and definitely an ulterior motive.
 #### Patron: Breaking League
 ***Wealth:*** 3
 ***Tenet:*** The Breaker Code of Conduct